Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Work Sessions with Pathologists

 \subsection{Participants}

-We recruited 12 medical professionals in pathology across three medical centers.
-Our participants' experience ranged from two to 10 years ($\mu$=4.38, $\sigma$=2.16), including two attendings (A), two fellows (F), seven senior residents (SR, $\geq$ PGY-3), and one junior resident (JR, $\leq$ PGY-2)\footnote{Please see the supplementary material for the demographic information for the participants.}.
-All participants had received training for examining meningiomas prior to the work session.
-Regarding familiarity with digital pathology tools, pathologists had more experience in glass slides than interfaces in digital pathology: six of them used ImageScope\footnote{\url{https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/}} occasionally for training or reviewing remote cases.
+We recruited 12 medical professionals in pathology across three medical centers in the United States through word-of-mouth and by sending flyers to the mailing lists.
+All participants were required to complete at least one year of post-graduate pathology residency training ($\geq$ PGY-2).
+Our participants' experience ranged from two to ten years ($\mu$=4.38, $\sigma$=2.16), including two attendings (A), two fellows (F), seven senior residents (SR, $\geq$ PGY-3), and one junior resident (JR, PGY-2).
+The demographic information of the participants is shown in Table \ref{tab_user_work_session}.
+All participants had received training for examining meningiomas before the work sessions.
+And all participants had experience in seeing digital pathology slides prior to the study.
+They primarily used the Imagescope (a commercial software that provides image viewing functions similar to the ASAP) to see whole slide images (WSIs).
+The primary purpose of using the digital system was to train or review remote cases.